-- Any lack of expected progress toward the annual goals in the general curriculum, if appropriate; - The results of any reevaluation and any information or concerns about the student provided to, or by, the parents; - Strengths of the student; - The student's anticipated needs; - Other matters, including a student's need for test accommodations and/or modification, or for a particular device or service including an intervention accommodation for the student to receive FAPE. - The student's performance on a district or State assessment, as appropriate.
+- Any lack of expected progress toward the annual goals in the general curriculum, if appropriate; - The results of any reevaluation and any information or concerns about the student provided to, or by, the parents; - Strengths of the student; - The student's anticipated needs: - Or other matters, including a student's need for test accommodations and/or modification, or for a particular device or service including an intervention accommodation for the student to receive FAPE. - As appropriate, the student's performance on a district or State assessment.